Date-night relationship classes for couples on money

 The Issue: How to cover finances in a series of relationship classes – but in a way that’s fun enough to feel like a date.

-lunch and learn financial education Who: Kylee Miller is a project manager at Marriage Matters Jackson, in Jackson, Michigan.
+Who: Kylee Miller is a project manager at Marriage Matters Jackson, in Jackson, Michigan.
 The relationship education organization is housed at the United Way and was originally supported by a federal Healthy Marriages grant.
 It aims to strengthen marriages and families and decrease divorce.

 What: Marriage Matters Jackson runs a variety of relationship education programs.
 Its major offering, “Five Great Dates,” is a five-week series of relationship classes for couples who are seriously dating or engaged.